 Unlike some countries, Australia does not insist on six months passport validity.
 However, it is recommended that your passport should not expire when you are in Australia.
 You will need a valid passport to leave Australia as well as enter.
 Some airlines may decline to carry passengers with less than six months validity.
 You should check with your airline whether this will be an issue for them.

 Timor-Leste Immigration and Visas

 Our office does not provide advice or otherwise deal with matters relating to visas for Timor-Leste.
-All such enquiries should be directed to the nearest Embassy or Consulate of Timor-Leste (for those outside Timor-Leste), to the Timor-Leste Migration Service, located on the ground floor of the Secretary of State for Security building in Vila Verde in Dili.
+All such enquiries should be directed to the nearest Embassy or Consulate of Timor-Leste (for those outside Timor-Leste), or to the Timor-Leste Migration Service, located on the ground floor of the Secretary of State for Security building in Vila Verde in Dili.
 See: Timor-Leste Migration Service

 Customs and Quarantine

 Information about Australia’s customs and quarantine requirements can be found through the following link: Customs and Quarantine